-Results from analysis with the use of dummy members should not be used explicitly, as the provision of an additional support will affect the base reactions.
-The vertical base reaction should be taken as the axial force in the column.
+When using dummy members to model base fixity, the vertical base reaction should be taken as the axial force in the column.

 The most important part in any analysis exercise is to review the output in order to confirm that an appropriate structural model has been used, and that the applied loads are correct.
 This is not to confirm that the execution of the analysis is correct!
 When using proven software the analysis will be correct - the exercise is to check the structural designer's input.

 Software frequently contains default values for certain input data.
 Support fixity and restraint conditions are common examples of data which may have default values.
 Default values are intended to avoid the necessity for the structural engineer to enter data, and represent the 'usual' condition, which may be amended by the user.
 The structural designer must give due regard to the default values assumed by the program, and either decide that these are appropriate, or amend the value accordingly.
 All input data, whether default or user input, remains the responsibility of the designer.
 Default values are common in both analysis and design software.